darkjuanjo/Persona_5_Calendar/README.md

-# Persona 5 Style Calendar for Ubersicht
+# Persona 5 Style Calendar for Übersicht

 All the calendar data is stored in an object named Calendar.
 Inside Calendar you can set the display language of to either English or Japanese.